loredanacirstea/articles/articles/GoldenGate_TrustlessBridging_Part1_Basics.md

 **The bridge specification is worked on at https://github.com/loredanacirstea/blockchain-bridging-api.
 PRs, suggestions, issues are welcome.**

-Now lets see exactly what the header data contains:
+Now let's see exactly what the header data contains:

 ```solidity
 struct BlockHeader {